nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 The `build` target uses `@nrwl/web:webpack` for React, and `@nrwl/angular:webpack-browser` for Angular.
 This is the same as a normal SPA that uses custom webpack configuration (`webpackConfig`), but difference is in the webpack configuration file.

-We also encourage you do create implicit dependencies between the host to all the remotes it references.
-This has a benefit when [building the host](#production-build-and-deployment), and also allows distributed task execution to work.
+If you use Module Federation to speed up your CI and improve your local development, and not to deploy different remotes independently, you need to create implicit dependencies from the host to all the remotes.
+Semantically, the host and the remotes comprise one application, so you cannot build the host without the remotes.
+Adding implicit dependencies also makes distributed builds possible ([see below](#production-build-and-deployment)).
 To create these dependencies, add the `implicitDependencies` configuration.

 ```text
 // apps/shell/project.json